 Ireland and Scotland Itinerary Day 1 | Dublin

 We arrived in Dublin early in the morning, but the first thing was wanted to do before heading out into the world was to shower!
 It’s one of those things you have to do.
-So during our adventures and our arrivals, we had an already jam-packed schedule that we needed to attempt to keep and prevent from jet lag.
-We went with the Food Tour with Irish Food Trail, a short visit to the Irish Whiskey Museum and wandered the Temple Bar area.
+So during our adventures and our arrivals, we had an already jam-packed schedule that we needed to attempt to keep and prevent jet lag.
+We went with the Food Tour with Irish Food Trail, a short visit to the Irish Whiskey Museum, and wandered the Temple Bar area.

 RELATED: Best Day Trips from Dublin

 Recommended things to do in Dublin Day 1

 Ireland and Scotland Itinerary Day 2 | Dublin